 Addendum from LSomerbyCooke:

 I’m proud to identify this blog’s inspiration — my good friend Rob Barge, proprietor of Hardware Graphic Design + Illustration Studio in Opelika, AL. I’ve been fortunate to work with many talented designers.
 Rob is the best, bar none.
 And he’s an even better person than he is a designer.
 Rob’s battling some serious health issues these days, and his unique spark for life continues to inspire those many of us who love and are shouting for him (and Trisha) even more than we’re trying to motivate and encourage him.
-Keep him in your prayers and check out just a bit of the work he’s created for me (including my logos and this blog’s images) in my blogsite Images Gallery and be sure to visit Hardware Graphic Design + Illustration Studio to review his outstanding portfolio.
+Keep him in your prayers and be sure to visit Hardware Graphic Design + Illustration Studio.
 You and your business will thank me later.